Nick Xenophon: Early life

 Nick Xenophon was born Nicholas Xenophou in Adelaide, South Australia, to Theo Xenophou from Cyprus, and Georgia from Greece as the oldest of two children.
 Xenophon attended Prince Alfred College from 1965 to 1976 where he achieved three As in English, Mathematics and Economics, and his father was involved with college fundraising.
 He studied for a Bachelor of Laws at the University of Adelaide.
 From 1976 until 1981, he was a member of the Liberal Party of Australia and the Young Liberals.
 In his first year, Xenophon was elected on the Adelaide University Liberal Club ticket to On Dit student magazine.
 In his university days Xenophon was a reactionary conservative who held numerous views against women's liberation, gay rights, squatters' rights, Marxism, the anti-Apartheid movement, the anti-nuclear movement and the anti-free traders (all views he later departed from).
-At the end of his eighteen-month term, Xenophon wrote as a whistleblower in On Dit that the Young Liberals had rigged the 1976-77 vote in order to secure the unlikely victory of their editing team.
+At the end of his eighteen-month term, Xenophon wrote as a whistleblower in On Dit that the Young Liberals had rigged the 1976–77 vote in order to secure the unlikely victory of their editing team.
 According to Xenophon, the party politics of the On Dit incident disenchanted him, although some Labor members maintain that he considered joining the Australian Labor Party while at university.

 In 2015, the publishers of former Labor Prime Minister Julia Gillard's 2014 memoir, My Story, retracted an allegation and made a public apology after writing that Xenophon had been "infamously excluded from university for a period as punishment for stuffing a ballot box full of voting papers he had somehow procured".

 Legal career

 In 1982 and 1983, Xenophon worked as a lawyer in the private practice of Jacob van Dissel.
 In 1984, van Dissel gave Xenophon the personal injury part of his practice, enabling Xenophon to become principal of his new firm, Xenophon & Co.
 Lawyers.
-The firm continues and deals primarily with workers compensation and personal injury claims on a no-win-no-fee basis.
+The firm dealt primarily with workers compensation and personal injury claims on a no-win-no-fee basis.

 In 1994 and 1997, Xenophon served as President of the South Australian branch of the Australian Plaintiff Lawyers' Association.
 During this time, he also taught law at the University of South Australia, where his future political opponent Christopher Pyne was among his students.

 In 2019, the Australian Financial Review reported that his law firm was representing Chinese telecommunications firm Huawei, who Xenophon claims have "been treated incredibly unfairly".
-He also represents the military whistleblower, David McBride.
+He also represented the military whistleblower, David McBride.

+In 2024, Xenophon transferred his legal practice to a different firm who took on his staff and clients.
+Xenophon remained involved as a consultant.